Bid on Branded Keywords

 When you bid on branded keywords you can control the messaging by choosing your own site links and you can customize the meta description that appears in light grey below the site-links.

-This is a great way to highlight specific offers or push a specific product within your branded searches.
+This is a great way to highlight specific offers or push a specific product or package within your branded searches.

 Add Additional Information